ANGELICA ARCHANGELICA _ ANGELICA _ ARCHANGEL ::: HOLY GHOST ROOT

 Next let’s look at its colour.
 Colour speaks to energetics.
 Bright green almost purple stalks, green-yellow flowers and yellow-brown roots.
 Flower first: Green-yellow is associated with bile, and therefore the Liver & Gallbladder, the assimilation of fats & digestion as a whole.
 In TCM yellow-orange-brown tones speak to the Earth element, the Spleen & Stomach.
 As the Earth element is deeply rooted by nature, Earth & stillness itself, when we see yellow toned roots, we know this medicine is grounding, will improve our digestive capacity, will improve the quality of our blood, our Qi, and represents self nurture in a basic sense, coming home to stillness and the Earth.
 Intensely green stalks or leaves speak to a plant high in minerals that cleanse the blood & liver.
 We’re beginning to see a plant that works on the whole digestive tract, warming & moving.
 Purple tipped stems might speak to its indication for purple fingers (poor circulation) or bruises.
 Or yellow veins on the arms, with a heavy liver load.

-Lastly let’s look at its smell.
+Lastly, let's look at its smell.
 Aroma is one of the first impressions we experience of our environment.
 Aromatic & pungent.
-Aromatics can deeply penetrate, and suggest a downward flow on fluids.
+Aromatics can deeply penetrate, and suggest a downward flow on fluids as a natural medicine.
 They are also purifying, and move wind (gas).
-The active principles of most aromatic herbs are highly antiseptic or germicidal and contain valuable antibiotic principles.
+The active principles of most aromatic herbs are highly antiseptic or germicidal and contain valuable antibiotic principles useful in herbalism.

 Next let’s look at its taste.
 Taste is an extension of smell, with more detail.
 She is sweet and aromatic at first, then slightly bitter & warming after.
 Yellow & bitter = Liver, to cleanse, Yellow & sweet = Spleen, to boost blood.